 You can combine fields from connected records in views, allowing you to display customer details on the invoice page itself.

 See this guide for instructions: Combining Fields From Connected Records in Views

 There are some instances when you need to store the same field’s data in multiple tables to trigger rules or certain workflows.

 For example, we may want to create a job portal where businesses can pay a membership fee to post jobs.
-If they don’t pay their fee, the jobs are not displayed in the job seeker pages.
+If they don’t pay their fee, the jobs are not displayed on the job seeker pages.

 If you create a status field on both the Businesses and Job Listings tables, you will have to maintain the current status of a business in multiple places - the Business record and each connected Job Listings record.
-If a business doesn’t pay their fees and becomes inactive, you’d have to manually update all of that business’ job listings.
+If a business doesn’t pay its fees and becomes inactive, you’d have to manually update all of that business’ job listings.

 That’s a lot of extra work.
 We can automate this by using a text formula or equation in the Job Listings table that automatically pulls in the status value from the connected Business.

 That way, the status field, which identifies the Businesses table, lives on the Businesses table only.

 With the text formula, the status of the connected business is automatically up-to-date at all times on each connected Job Listings record without you having to do any extra work.